TEDS Data Dictionary

 In addition to the cognitive tests carried out on the twins, the battery included the Bayley behaviour ratings.
 These ratings were assessed by the testers, and recorded on the score sheets mentioned above.
 Guidance notes (pdf) for the behaviour ratings were provided for testers.

 Occasionally, visits were abandoned (with little or no data collected) if either twin was discovered to have a severe medical condition such as autism or hearing difficulties that would affect the test outcomes.
-If a tester suspected that a twin had hearing difficulties, then a hearing test was administered on the spot (the test result is recorded in dataset variable ecatt1/2).
-Families excluded from analysis on medical grounds are flagged with the dataset variable emedexcl.
+If a tester suspected that a twin had hearing difficulties, then a hearing test was administered on the spot.
+In some cases, testers would categorise a twin pair as an exclusion, generally on the grounds of poor hearing, or severe medical or learning difficulties (observed by the tester or reported by the parent), or behavioural problems leading to curtailment of testing.
+Twin pairs excluded from analysis on such medical grounds are flagged with the dataset variable emedexcl.

 Data entry